coder/docs/setup/kubernetes/k3s.md

    > permissions, using K3S_KUBECONFIG_MODE environment you are assigning
    > necessary permissions to the file and make it accessible for other users.

-1. Install the Calico operator and CRDs

-   Calico is used to implement network segmentation and tenant isolation.
+1. Install the Calico operator and CRDs (Calico is used to implement network segmentation and tenant isolation):

    ```console
    kubectl create -f https://docs projectcalico.org/manifests tigera-operator.yaml